svalqui/svalqui.github.io/pages/notes-github.md

 Logging a git-review ("pull request")
 - create your new working branch: $ git checkout -b name_of_branch origin/master
 - edit/ create the files you need
+- add the files: git add ...
-- add the files and commit: $ git commit -a -m "Change..."
+- commit: $ git commit -a -m "Change..."
 - git review: $ git review

 Updating a git-review